awslabs/ec2-spot-workshops/content/karpenter/050_karpenter/explore_karpenter.md

 ```

 {{% notice info %}}
 Since **v0.16.0** Karpenter deploys 2 replicas.
 One of the replicas is elected as a Leader while the other stays in standby mode.
-The karpenter deployment also uses `topologySpreadConstraints` to spread each replica in a different AZ.
+The karpenter deployment also uses `podAntiAffinity` to spread each replica across different hosts.
 {{% /notice %}}